 You can choose a Media Portal for your event.
 The portal serves as the environment for the live webcast as well as a portal for later on-demand viewing via a session library listing that can be searched by viewers.

-The Media Portal can deliver marketing messages, manage user registration, store all imagery, presentations, documents and of course the HD video webcasts related to ALL of your events.
-As the live webcast event airs, the Media Portal can be used to view the live streaming webcast as well as record and store it indefinitely for future on-demand video streaming of the webcast even for use in creating packages or e-learning courses.
+The Media Portal website manages user registration, stores all imagery, presentations, documents and of course the HD video webcasts related to ALL of your events.
+As the live webcast event airs, the Media Portal can be used to view the live streaming webcast as well as record and store in the archive for on-demand video streaming.

 How does webcast pricing work?